raku-community-modules/DBIish/README.md

 Since MariaDB uses the same wire protocol as MySQL, the \`mysql\` backend also works for MariaDB.

+### Statement Exceptions

+Exceptions for a query result are thrown as `X::DBDish::DBError::mysql` objects (inherits `X::DBDish::DBError`) and have the following additional attributes as provided by the MySQL client libraries.

+- `message`

+  `mysql_error` -
+  The primary human-readable error message (typically one line).
+Always present.

+- `code`

+  `mysql_errno` -
+  Integer code.
+Always present.

+- `sqlstate`

+  `mysql_sqlstate` -
+  The SQLSTATE code for the error.
+The SQLSTATE code identifies the type of error that has occurred; it can be used by front-end applications to perform specific operations (such as error handling) in response to a particular database error.
+For a list of the possible SQLSTATE codes, see Appendix A. This field is not localizable, and is always present.

 ### Required Client-C libraries

 DBDish::mysql by default searches for 'mysql' (libmysql.ddl) on Windows, and